 But he doesn’t realize that by drinking TOO much he is overhydration, which will bring on a completely different set of performance destroying symptoms…

 The Effects of Overhydration On Blood Nutrient Levels

 They’re often the rider’s first sign that he’s dehydrated.
 And so it goes that when he starts cramping up, he immediately starts chugging water.

 But here’s what he doesn’t know…

-His cramps are caused from a significant drop in his body’s electrolyte levels.
-And when he introduces more water into his system, what few electrolytes he has left will actually become diluted.
+His cramps are caused by a significant drop in his body’s electrolyte levels.
+And when he introduces more water into his system, what few electrolytes he has left will become diluted.

 As a result, his cramps don’t get better.
 They get worse.

-That sudden consumption of water also places him at risk of getting hyponatremia – a condition caused from low blood-sodium levels.
+That sudden consumption of water also places him at risk of getting hyponatremia – a condition caused by low blood-sodium levels.

 Hyponatremia can lead to the following symptoms:

 - Muscle weakness